csirmaz/AlgebraicSyncPaper/README.md

 In _Proceedings of the Joint 8th European Software Engineering Conference and 9th ACM SIGSOFT Symposium on the Foundations of Software Engineering._ ACM Press, 2001.
 175–185.

-See http://www.epcsirmaz.com/algsyn for more and to download a PDF version.
+See http://www.epcsirmaz.com/algsyn for more and a PDF version, or download the PDF from the latest release at https://github.com/csirmaz/AlgebraicSyncPaper/releases/latest .

 ## Algebraic File Synchronization: Adequacy and Completeness